pnnl/brain_ohsu/README.md

 ## Training

 Please follow the instructions at [Github TrailMap](https://github.com/AlbertPun/TRAILMAP) with these modifications.
+If you wish to train your data without first incorporating these modifications, such as splitting each input volumbe into training and validation data, please use the original code at [Github TrailMap](https://github.com/AlbertPun/TRAILMAP).
 For preparing data:
 * When preparing the data for training, the location of the  data is set directly with the prepare_data.py file at data_original_path (input) and data_set_path (output) for each of the functions.
 * The data_set_path should match the name provided as the training data under train.py (training_path and validation_path).